Skip to content

 no shutdown

-Change R2 default route for using C3:
+Change R2's default route to use C3:

 service strongswan stop